top of page

 Pelvic Organ Prolapse (POP) is a common condition affecting many women across Australia, especially after childbirth or during menopause.
-While it can feel overwhelming, the right guidance and support from a qualified pelvic health physiotherapist in Belair can make a huge difference in your recovery and quality of life.
-At Praxis Rehab, our women’s health physios are experienced in helping clients safely return to movement, rebuild strength, and manage prolapse symptoms with confidence.
+While it can feel overwhelming, the right guidance and support from our qualified pelvic health physiotherapist, Sangeeta, in Belair can make a huge difference in your recovery and quality of life.
+At Praxis Rehab Physiotherapy, we are experienced in helping clients safely return to movement, rebuild strength, and manage prolapse symptoms with confidence.
 This article offers practical, physiotherapist-approved advice on exercising safely after a prolapse diagnosis.

 Understanding Pelvic Organ Prolapse